1. SHOW A POWERPOINT OR HAND OUT THE EXACT DIRECTIONS FROM THE TEST TO REVIEW ALONG WITH IMPORTANT VOCABULARY

 5. DON'T LEAVE A QUESTION BLANK- TAKE YOUR BEST GUESS

 Students need to realize that on most state tests for upper elementary students, they need to answer all the questions.
 THE TESTING POLICE are looking for the most correct answers and their score isn't affected as much by incorrect ones.
+Research your test to see if this is the case in your state!

 6. DON'T CHANGE AN ANSWER UNLESS YOU ARE ABSOLUTELY SURE